FelDev/felixparadis.com-v3/content/posts/zergotech_freedom.md

     lazy="true"
 >}}

-So I thought that was pretty cool at first, you open any text editing software and you’re good to go.
-BUT, considering that the Freedom is supposed to be as user friendly as possible, I think Keycortex is an odd choice; not having to download any extra software is nice, but I’m sure many users would enjoy a visual interface with everything displayed nice and intuitively.
-I got a little kick out of seeing a terminal-like interface when programming my keyboard, but I’m sure many non-programmers won’t.
+So I thought that was pretty cool at first, you open any text editing software and you're good to go.
+BUT, considering that the Freedom is supposed to be as user friendly as possible, I think Keycortex is an odd choice; not having to download any extra software is nice, but I'm sure many users would enjoy a visual interface with everything displayed nice and intuitively.
+I once copied my spacebar onto my enter key instead of swapping them and wondered for a full minute… How would I  get my enter key back if it was not on any  layer?
+Turns out there's a "Restore Keys" macro so you wouldn't need the Master Reset just for one key, but, you know, it could've been more obvious in a visual interface.

-Also, there is a way to mess up your layout with Keycortex.
-Let’s suppose you copy your spacebar onto your enter key.
-Now how do you get your enter key back?
-Hopefully you still have an enter key on at least one layer, because if you don’t, you’re screwed.
-Gotta go for the Master Reset… (Unless I missed something? @Zergotech)

 If this is your first fancy keyboard, you might be amazed by the power of Keycortex.
 Any key can be remapped anywhere, on up to 3 layers.
 You even have a layer dedicated to controlling your mouse, WHAT!?